 1) rational surgical treatment

-2) the use of tubular drains
+2) the use of tubular drainages

 3) surgical treatment, drainage, suturing with vacuum aspiration